BloomBooks/BloomReader/README.md

 * [x] Book scales to fit device screen
 * [x] Bloom desktop Publish tab offers a "Publish to Android Phone" option (Bloom version 4.0).
 That may have to reduce image resolution.

-At this point, literacy projects could seed books into the community and let the community distribute them virally.
+At this point, literacy projects can seed books into the community and let the community distribute them virally.

 ## Needed for SIL PNG literacy research project
-* Plays talking books
+* [x] Plays talking books
-* Book thumbnails
+* [x] Book thumbnails

 ## Tie into BloomLibrary.org
 * BloomLibrary.org publishes an [OPDS](http://opds-spec.org/specs/opds-catalog-1-1-20110627/) catalog of all its books.